sudomesh/sudowrt-firmware/README.md

 cd sudowrt-firmware
 ```

-Collect all the sudowrt-firmware dependencies and build the openwrt toolchain in a docker image using:
+Collect all the sudowrt-firmware dependencies and build the openwrt toolchain in a docker image using,
+WARNING: This can take upwards of 45mins.
 ```
 sudo docker build -t sudomesh/sudowrt-firmware .
 ```
-This can take upwards of 45mins, so it is recommended to use our pre-built "builder" image.
+If you would rather not wait 45mins, it is recommended to use our pre-built "builder" image.
+This can be pulled from docker hub with the following command,
 ```
 sudo docker pull sudomesh/sudowrt-firmware:latest
 ```